forthright48/notes/books/computer-networking.md

 1. **Fast Recovery**

     In fast recovery, the value of cwnd is increased by 1 MSS for every duplicate ACK received for the missing segment that caused TCP to enter the fast-recovery state.
 Eventually, when an ACK arrives for the missing segment, TCP enters the congestion-avoidance state after deflating cwnd.
 If a timeout event occurs, fast recovery transitions to the slow-start state after performing the same actions as in slow start and congestion avoidance: The value of cwnd is set to 1 MSS, and the value of ssthresh is set to half the value of cwnd when the loss event occurred.

+## 3.8 Fairness in TCP

+TCP congestion control tries to give equal bandwidth to each tcp connection, but UDP does not abide by any rule and can crowd out TCP.
+Even if UDP behaves properly, nothing is stopping an application from creating multiple TCP connections.